limjiechao/canvas-gallery/README.md

 - `*.helpers.ts` helper functions to handle second-order computations
 - all other files handle the major user flows

-Canvas element has a `*.cache.ts`  to keep the current image and tags at hand.
+Canvas element also has two `*.cache.ts` for:

+- current image and tags at hand
+- tracking mouse events and selection coordinates

 ### `main.ts`

 - Initialization
-- Centralized app rendering logic
+- Centralized app rendering logic.

 ### `elements.ts`